-I am a Ph.D. student at the chair of Prof. Holger Hermanns since November 2017 where I am working in the area of quantitative verification and Markov decision processes, especially at the interface of these topics to automatic planning and the AI community.
+I successfully defended my PhD thesis entitled “On the Connection of Probabilistic Model Checking, Planning, and Learning” at the chair of Prof. Holger Hermanns in June 2022.
+In November 2017, I started working at the chair as a PhD student in the area of quantitative verification and Markov decision processes, especially at the interface of these topics to automatic planning and the AI community.

 I studied Computer Science at Saarland University where I received my Master’s degree (honor’s degree, Günter-Hotz-Medal) in March 2018 and my Bachelor’s degree in July 2016.